xDrHellx/Bok-Interface/README.md

 -------------------------------------

-## Which versions of the games is this compatible with ?
+## Which versions of the games is this compatible with?

 The interface can detect all versions for each games.
 However it is currently aimed at the **japanese versions**.

-## Which BizHawk version is this compatible with ?
+## Which BizHawk version is this compatible with?

 This interface is meant for BizHawk 2.9 and above.

-## How do i add it to BizHawk ?
+## How do i add it to BizHawk?

 Download the release ZIP file and extract it directly inside your *BizHawk* folder.
 It should add the *ExternalTools* folder if it doesn't already exists and also put the other files inside it.